Mario7F/MDM-Project/README.md

 ### Objectives

   - Set up on premise environment, connect a workstation to the domain and sync the environment to Azure.
-  - Set up a autopilot deployment using Microsoft Intune
+  - Set up a autopilot deployment for Windows